Everyone can feel that something in the world is colder than it should be.

 Prayer

-In prayer, the creature does not manipulate the source.
-The creature aligns with the source and asks, from within that relationship, for mercy, help, provision, endurance, healing, and intervention.
+In prayer, the creature aligns with the source and asks, from within that relationship, for mercy, help, provision, endurance, healing, and intervention.
+The Judge has already made mercy possible through the cross.
+Prayer does not petition a reluctant court.
+It enters the mercy that is already open.

 And prayer is not empty.
-The prayer of a person rightly oriented toward the fire has real power.
-Not because the creature commands the source, but because alignment with the source is the posture in which asking becomes something other than noise.
+James says the prayer of a righteous person has great power as it is working.
+Not because the creature commands the source, but because filial dependence on the source is the posture in which asking becomes something other than noise.

 Forgiveness